-Admittedly this is a long term strategy (and you definitely won’t get rich overnight).
-But it’s one of the best, long-term methods to profitably growing your blog into a full-fledged, money making enterprise.
+Admittedly this is a long-term strategy (and you definitely won’t get rich overnight).
+But it’s one of the best, long-term methods to profitably growing your blog into a full-fledged, money-making enterprise.

 Never lose sight of creating relationships with your followers.
 Offering great information or free help is a perfect way to start.
-Spamming people with unsolicited offers is one of the fastest ways to abuse reader’s trust and sabotage your long-term goals.
+Spamming people with unsolicited offers is one of the fastest ways to abuse the reader’s trust and sabotage your long-term goals.

 Websites don’t just have to be about content.
 They can be centered around tools or products on an online store.

 There are literally hundreds of thousands of eCommerce websites or online stores.
 Make sure that yours is filling a unique niche, with a detailed strategy and the latest marketing techniques to stand out from the crowd.

 How Do I Create a Successful Online Store/Shop?

 - How to Make Shopify E-commerce Store (Shopify)

 10. Flip Your Websites (Create -> Sell -> Reinvest)

 Believe it or not, there’s almost always a market out there for your website.

 That means if you’ve built up a following (or possibly even sold a few products or included advertising on your site), you might be able to sell it to someone else and make a quick buck.